Packing sets under finite groups via algebraic incidence structures: Introduction

-Here, by ``directions" we mean the number of lines passing through the origin that are required to cover the whole set $E$. \end{proposition} In order to have $|S(E)|> |E|$, one would need the conditions that
+Here, by ``directions" we mean the number of lines passing through the origin that are required to cover the whole set $E$. \end{theorem} In order to have $|S(E)|> |E|$, one would need the conditions that

-The lower bound of Proposition \ref{thm345} is attainable from the following example.
+The lower bound of Theorem \ref{thm345} is attainable from the following example.

 For a constant $0<c<1$, let $\lo \ell_i \ro_{i=1}^{\frac{p}{c}}$ be a family of $\frac{p}{c}$ lines passing through the origin.
 For each $1\le i \le \frac{p}{c}$, choose $a_i \in \ell_i \setminus \lo (0,0) \ro$, and set $E = \lo a_i \colon 1 \le i \le \frac{p}{c} \ro$, $S = \SL_2(\Fbb_p)$.
 Then we have $k_2=|E|=\frac{p}{c} ,k_1=1$, and $|S(E)|=p^2-1$.
 Thus,